Python Requests: Retry Failed Requests [2024]

 502 Bad Gateway The server acting as a gateway or proxy received an invalid response from an upstream server.

-503 Service Unavailable The server is too busy or undergoing maintenance and can't handle the request right now.
+503 Service Unavailable The server is too busy or undergoing maintenance and can't handle the request at the moment.

 504 Gateway Timeout An upstream server didn't respond quickly enough to the gateway or proxy.